Sylius/SyliusResourceBundle/docs/redirect.md

 ## Default redirections

-Redirections are configured on your operations with the default behaviours.
+Redirections are configured on your operations with these default behaviours.

 | Operation   | Redirection                         |
 |-------------|-------------------------------------|